-Council manages, Where Council has direct responsibility and capability to deliver the leads, delivers and outcomes required.
-This will involve dedicated resources, agreed communicates timeframes and clear responsibilities.
-External funding or other resources commitment, progress may be required to make the project happen.
-In taking on this role, Council and outcomes also must be aware of the high level of community interest in outcomes, and needs to communicate its commitment to making it happen, the timeframe, progress and outcomes
+Council manages, leads, delivers and communicates commitment, progress and outcomes Where Council has direct responsibility and capability to deliver the outcomes required.
+This will involve dedicated resources, agreed timeframes and clear responsibilities.
+External funding or other resources may be required to make the project happen.
+In taking on this role, Council also must be aware of the high level of community interest in outcomes, and needs to communicate its commitment to making it happen, the timeframe, progress and outcomes